 Making the NDIS work for you: Gardening, cleaning and home maintenance

 For many people, the phrase “cleanliness is next to godliness” is a motto they live their life by.
-But for some people with a disability, keeping their house clean or doing the gardening can be extremely difficult – and in some cases, impossible.
+But for some people with a disability, gardening, cleaning and home maintenance can be extremely difficult – and in some cases, impossible.

 We often get questions from NDIS participants who want to know if they can use their funds to hire a gardener, cleaner or handyman.
 What you can or can’t fund depends on your particular situation and what’s in your NDIS plan, so there’s no single answer to this question.

 That said, there are some basic things to keep in mind, and some handy hints that can make the decision as easy as possible for you.

 Does the NDIS fund gardening, cleaning and home maintenance?

 In short, yes - the NDIS can provide funding for support with gardening, cleaning and home maintenance.
 But it’s important to point out that it will only fund these supports if they’re reasonable and necessary (click here to find out more) and directly related to your disability.

 So, if you’re unable to perform a task, like vacuuming or mowing the lawn, because your disability makes it impossible, then the NDIS can fund it.
 If a person without a disability would have to hire a specialist to perform the job, such as hiring an electrician to rewire a socket, it won’t be covered by the NDIS.

 Use this chart to help you work out if you can use your NDIS funds to help pay for a gardener, cleaner or even a handyman: